Part of the security infrastructure for AI agents

 AML.TA0006Defense Response

-40 tests targeting the AI-specific attack surface: prompt input and output scanning, MCP tool call validation, and A2A message inspection.
+40 tests target the AI specific attack surface.
+Prompt input and output scanning, MCP tool call validation, and inter agent message inspection.

 Prompt Input Scanning